mox17/visual-reqm2-electron/doc/TEST_AND_TRACE.md

 are believed to be correct, they do contain execution paths which are not reachable, and thus complete coverage is an elusive goal.

 ## Electron interactions
-The core logic of Visual ReqM2 has been refactored, such that it can be tested *without* running in an application Window.
+The core logic of Visual ReqM2 has been refactored, such that it can be unit tested *without* running in an application Window.
-Another effect of this is that it will be possible to have a command-line functionality, using the same executable.

-It does mean that not all functionality will be tested in Electron, but mostly in NodeJS environment.
+It does mean that not all functionality will be tested in Electron, but in a bare NodeJS environment.

-Basic window functionality, i.e. opening various dialogs is the current ambition level for test in Electron environment.

 ## Summary
 The intention is to have coverage for all requirements, and make sure that all worthwhile execution paths are covered